MJ-NT/Glass-Darkly/README.md

 In it, the player character takes on the role of a ‘visitant’, a being stolen from another world by the parasite dimension that is the ‘House’.

 > It is a mad, disturbing sprawl of wonders and terrors, but you don’t have time to worry about all that right now.
 Plucked from the fantastic dark, only to be pitched through a mirror and set adrift in a kaleidoscopic sea, you are propelled through the House.
-Blood quickened by the heart.
+Blood, quickened by the heart.

 > Find the next mirror.
 Delve ever deeper.
 Do not look back.